-Management fees paid to our Managers include services offered to us for managing our vessels (i.e., chartering, operations, technical, supply, crewing and accounting services).
-In addition, our Managers provide to us our executive officers at no cost to us, the preparation of disclosure documents and the preparation for compliance with the Sarbanes-Oxley Act.
-Pursuant to the terms of the Management Agreements with our Managers, for the provision of such services, we pay a fixed fee of \$975 per day ner vessel
+Management fees paid to our Managers include services offered to us for managing our vessels (i.e., chartering, operations, technical, supply, crewing and accounting services), the services provided to us by our executive officers as well as the preparation of disclosure documents and the preparation for compliance with the Sarbanes-Oxley Act.
+Pursuant to the terms of the Management Agreements with our Managers, for the provision of such services, we pay a daily ship management fee of €875 per vessel and pay Safe Bulkers Management an annual ship management fee of €3 million.